Analyzing customer distribution using Pega Value Finder

-Create and execute a value finder simulation for the Grow issue and Credit cards group.
+Create and execute a value finder simulation for the Grow issue and Credit cards group and the Web channel.
 Use the SampledCustomers_Inbound data set as the audience.

 Inspect the result of the simulation by answering the following questions.

-- What percentage of customers are well-served in the first Customer group from the only irrelevant actions after the eligibility customer category?
+- What percentage of customers are well-served in the first Customer group from the Under-served customers after the suitability category?

-- How many customers are left without actions after the suitability condition is applied?
+- How many customers receive no actions due to the suitability conditions?

-- On the exercise system landing page, click Pega CRM suite to log in to Customer Decision Hub.
+- On the exercise system landing page, click Pega Infinity to log in to Customer Decision Hub.